 He goes with me almost wherever I go.
 If I have a doctor’s appointment, he learns by watching me interact with the receptionist, the nurse and the doctor.
 He learns that when he is curious about something it’s OK to ask questions.
 He goes with me when I serve others, he can see that working for Christ is important, and that talking to others regardless of age is important.

 Why Homeschool Socialization is Different

 The distinct difference that I see between public educated children and home educated children is the type of socialization which occurs.
-I attended public school, so did my Beloved Michael.
+I attended public school, so did my husband.
 Most of the people we know attended public school.
 I learned to socialize within a set peer group.
 What I see is that children who are expected to learn to “socialize” are put into groups based solely upon age, then expected to form friendships with those within the group.
 If the child for whatever reason does not form those friendships then they are by the group deemed to be different, or sadly, weird.

 I also see in this type of social setting a hierarchy of sorts.
 These hierarchys are also known as cliques.
 I see these forming in children groups as young as pre-school.
 You have a group of children who are either in the inner circle or out of the inner circle with little, if any, chance for crossing over.
 What I see forming from these groups is a system which is ideally suited for mean spirits to grow toward children who are supposed to be peers.

 From this I see many chances for bullying to occur.
 Think over the past 10 years or so of news stories and ask yourself how often do we hear of bullying in the public schools?
 How often have we heard of the quiet, not involved child who went to school with a gun and started shooting.
 That didn’t happen overnight.
 It started most likely in a Kindergarten or 1st grade class room when the child’s peer group deemed that child to be unworthy of the inner circle.